 A good pattern can make all of the difference for some designs.
-I myself just upgraded my web design, and started using a wooden background pattern, which I think has made a huge difference on the overall experience of the site, and in a positive way, of course.
+I myself just upgraded my web design and started using a wooden background pattern, which I think has made a huge difference in the overall experience of the site, and in a positive way, of course.

-My most recent post – prior to this – that involves colors was the post about color scheme and palette generators , which for more experienced users can be the same as a pattern generator.
-It only requires a different approach in the implementation process.
+My most recent post – prior to this – that involves colors was the post about the color scheme and palette generators, which for more experienced users can be the same as a pattern generator.
+It only requires a different approach to the implementation process.

 Most modern WordPress themes come integrated with the ability to select and/or upload your own background patterns.
 This post is going to assume that you know how to implement a background pattern, and in case you don’t know – let me know in the comments, and I’ll do a tutorial for it.

 Remember, these are all free background generators, and there is no need to wonder whether they are.
 I’m tired of bullshit bloggers who create these lists, only to include ten premium ones and one free one, without ever telling the user.

 So here is the list of 18 Background & CSS Pattern Generators